StructifyAI/structify/docs/source/get_started/quickstart.rst

 #. :ref:`Create-Your-First-Dataset`

 Our documentation will guide you through the process of using the Structify API to access, create, and manipulate your data.
-Soon, you will see how much fun it is to be structifying your data.
+When you create a dataset, Structify spins up AI agents to populate your custom schema by indexing information from the sources you specify.
+Soon, you will see how much fun it is to "structify" your data.
-We have a python client library, and we are working on releasing a `Rest API </rest_docs>`_
+We have a python client library, and we are working on releasing a `Rest API </rest_docs>`_.

 .. _Installation: